The added revenue your practice generates from clinical trials is at serious risk. Practice-based clinical trial billing .

 Enforcement of clinical trial billing violations and their resultant penalties is escalating.
 This is not surprising considering the complexity of these billing requirements and the fact that not all “normally” billable services can be billed as part of your clinical trial.

 And, you don’t have to intentionally bill incorrectly to be found guilty and fined for violating the False Claims Act.
 Even innocent mistakes can result in significant legal costs and penalties.

 There is help available.
-Clinical research billing compliance expert, Sarah Couture, RN, CHC, CHRC, is scheduled to present a online training on Tuesday, April 27th at 1 pm ET.
+Clinical research billing compliance expert, Sarah Couture, RN, CHC, CHRC, is presenting an online training.
 During her training, Sarah will break down clinical trial billing requirements, and walk you through what you can do to avoid being hit with significant violation penalties for incorrectly billing for these services.